geopython/pycsw/docs/en/docs/installation.rst

 System Requirements
 -------------------

+pycsw is written in `Python <http://python.org>`_, and works with (tested) version 2.6 and 2.7

-pycsw requires the following supporting libraries:
+pycsw requires the following Python supporting libraries:

 - `lxml`_ for XML support
 - `SQLAlchemy`_ for database bindings